jpjones76/STA-LTA-OS/README.md

-# STA-LTA-OS: STA-LTA with outlier statistics
+# STA-LTA-OS: Adaptive STA-LTA with outlier statistics

 ## Introduction
 This is the online repository for code from `[1]`.
 Code is stable, semi-flexible, and has been cleaned and optimized from the original scripts.